Parking in Your Neighborhood

 Vancouver, WA 98668

 Camping in any vehicle parked on the street is not allowed except by permit.
 (VMC 8.22).
-To report RV parking without a permit call the parking complaint hotline at (360) 487-8653.
+To report RV parking without a permit electronically submit a complaint form or call the parking complaint hotline at (360) 487-8653.

 To report a person/persons living in a vehicle on a city street: Call 911.